cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 Would it change the game for them as educational institutions?

+> Aside: If interested in following developments in open educational resources,
+> then I highly recommend subscribing to the [SPARC Open Education Forum email
+> list][sparcOER].

 ## Collection Development Policies of Electronic Resources

 Finally, I'd be guilty of a